AryamanSriva/Recognise-Handwritten-Digits/README.md

 # Recognize Handwritten Digits Using a Deep Neural Network

 This project demonstrates how to use a deep neural network (DNN) to recognize handwritten digits using the MNIST dataset.
-The implementation is done using PyTorch, and the network is trained to classify digits (0-9) from images.
+The implementation is done using PyTorch and the network is trained to classify digits (0-9) from images.

 ## Technologies Used
 - **Python**